andrewrk/naught/README.md

         Creates an `ipc-file` which naught uses to communicate with your server once it has started.

-        `worker-count` is evaluated with eq.js, but that is deprecated, so you should use numbers only for this value.

         Available options and their defaults:

         --worker-count 1